finbourne/luminesce-sdk-java/sdk/docs/SqlBackgroundExecutionApi.md

 ## fetchQueryResultSqlite

-> File fetchQueryResultSqlite(executionId, sortBy, filter, select, groupBy)
+> File fetchQueryResultSqlite(executionId, sortBy, filter, select, groupBy, loadWaitMilliseconds)

 FetchQueryResultSqlite: Fetch the result of a query as SqLite